sampersand/mviz/README.md

 Try `p -h` for short usage, and `p --help` for the longer one.

 # Why not use tool X (`xxd`, `hexdmp`, `vis`, `od`, etc)?
-The biggest difference between `p` and other tools is that `p` is intended for looking at text (not binary data) by default, and optimizes for that.
-(It doesn't change the output _unless_ weird characters exist.)
+The biggest difference between `p` and other tools is that `p` is intended for looking at mostly-normal text by default, and optimizes for that.
+It doesn't change the output _unless_ weird characters exist.
 For example:
 ```bash
 % printf 'hello\x04world, how are you? \xC3👍\n' | p
 hello\x04world, how are you? \xC3👍\n